CSUN HONORS STRING QUARTET

-The CSUN Honors String Quartet gratefully acknowledges substantial support from David and Gita Kronen.
-Additional scholarship funds are generously provided by the Richard Wiegand ‘66 Scholarship Endowment, the Arts Council for CSUN, and the Music Department Scholarship Fund.
+The CSUN Honors String Quartet gratefully acknowledges generous student scholarships provided by David and Gita Kronen.
+Additional support is provided by the Music Department Scholarship Fund.

 Lina Saleh, Co-1st Violin: A native of Stadthagen, Germany, Lina began learning the violin with Susan S. Starrett (former student of Paul Rolland) at the age of 12.
 She later pursued her Bachelor’s of Arts in Violin Performance at the University of Illinois at Urbana-Champaign under Megan Freivogel of the Jupiter Quartet, and was awarded the Pauline V. And Ralph C. Morgan Memorial Music Award for outstanding achievement.
 During this time, she participated in various orchestras, chamber ensembles, competitions, summer music festivals, and masterclasses, with the opportunity to learn from artists such as Rachel Barton-Pine, Danwen Jiang, Walter Verdehr, Ron-Yan Tang, members of theYing Quartet and Sergiu Schwartz.
 Lina also has a passion for teaching the violin, having previously held positions at the Illinois String Academy and the Foothills Music Academy.
 She is now working as a private violin instructor alongside Lauren Deutsch in Woodland Hills.
 Lina is currently a second-year graduate student pursuing her Master’s of Music in Violin Performance, studying with Lorenz Gamma.